nkondapa/DeepLabV3Plus-PyTorchLightning/README.md

 We reproduce performance near the reported performance on Pascal VOC 2012 and Cityscapes.

 The major changes are:
-1) Remove the usage of SyncBatchNorm, pytorch lightning handles this now
+1) Remove the usage of SyncBatchNorm, pytorch lightning handles this now.
-2) Adding logging with the WandB logger
+2) Adding logging with the WandB logger.
-3) Added support to run on a single GPU
+3) Added support to run on a single GPU.

 ### Usage
 Run setup.sh to build a virtual environment and install the required packages.
 By default, this will also download the Pascal Dataset.
 If you'd like to download cityscapes uncomment the appropriate lines in setup.sh.

+Make sure to set the wandb logger details in train_deeplabv3plus_pascal.py or comment it out if you are not using WandB.

 Then execute the run_pascal.sh script with the desired number of gpus, batch size and epochs.